-Earning High-Paying Gigs as a Freelance Makeup Artist
+Earning Higher Pay as a Makeup Artist

 Working as a freelance makeup artist has its perks.
 You’re able to do what you love for a living, you get paid to make people feel and look their best, and of course there’s always the opportunity to earn a high-paying gig or the chance to land a big makeup client.
 As a makeup artist (MUA), you will learn that consistently doing great work will lead to you getting more clients – you’ll need to market yourself, just like any other freelance job, but at the same time if you are consistently turning out great makeup work, it will show and makeup clientele will often refer you or at the very least help you network your makeup skills and services.

 As a makeup artist, if you’re looking for the high-paying jobs, you’ll need to make sure that you are always out in the field applying your craft, but that you’re also continually learning and studying new and modern makeup techniques that will keep you in the running with other MUA’s and the always evolving cosmetics industry.
 As with most other professions, the more you put into your craft as a licensed MUA the more you’ll get out of it.

 Working Out of Your Comfort Zone as a Makeup Artist